Kernel Embeddings and the Separation of Measure Phenomenon: Abstract

 \section{Abstract}

-We establish that testing for the \emph{equality} of two probability measures on a general separable and compact metric space $\mathcal{X}$ is equivalent to testing for the \emph{singularity} between two corresponding Gaussian measures on a suitable Reproducing Kernel Hilbert Space.
-The corresponding Gaussians are defined via the notion of kernel mean and covariance embedding of a probability measure.
-Discerning two singular Gaussians is fundamentally simpler from an information-theoretic perspective than non-parametric two-sample testing, particularly in high-dimensional settings.
-Our proof leverages the Feldman-Hajek criterion for singularity/equivalence of Gaussians on Hilbert spaces, and shows that discrepancies between distributions are heavily magnified through their corresponding Gaussian embeddings: at a population level, distinct probability measures lead to \emph{essentially separated} Gaussian embeddings.
-This appears to be a new instance of the blessing of dimensionality that can be harnessed for the design of efficient inference tools in great generality.
+We prove that kernel covariance embeddings lead to information-theoretically perfect separation of distinct continuous probability distributions.
+In statistical terms, we establish that testing for the \emph{equality} of two non-atomic (Borel) probability measures on a locally compact uncountable Polish space is \emph{equivalent} to testing for the \emph{singularity} between two centered Gaussian measures on a reproducing kernel Hilbert space.
+The corresponding Gaussians are defined via the notion of kernel covariance embedding of a probability measure, and the Hilbert space is that generated by the embedding kernel.
+Distinguishing singular Gaussians is structurally simpler from an information-theoretic perspective than non-parametric two-sample testing, particularly in complex or high-dimensional domains.
+This is because singular Gaussians are supported on essentially separate and affine subspaces.
+Our proof leverages the classical Feldman-H\'{a}jek dichotomy, and shows that even a small perturbation of a continuous distribution will be maximally magnified through its Gaussian embedding.
+This ``separation of measure phenomenon'' appears to be a blessing of infinite dimensionality, by means of embedding, with the potential to inform the design of efficient inference tools in considerable generality.
+The elicitation of this phenomenon also appears to crystallize, in a precise and simple mathematical statement, a core mechanism underpinning the empirical effectiveness of kernel methods.